 Glasgow is a somewhat small city located in the state of Kentucky.
 With a population of 14,470 people and eight constituent neighborhoods, Glasgow is the 31st largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Glasgow is generally considered to be a blue-collar town.
-35.53% of the Glasgow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Glasgow is a blue-collar town, with 35.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Glasgow is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Glasgow who work in office and administrative support (14.37%), sales jobs (8.98%), and food service (7.44%).

 The education level of Glasgow citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.55% of adults 25 and older in Glasgow have a college degree.

 The per capita income in Glasgow in 2010 was $19,357, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $77,428 for a family of four.
 However, Glasgow contains both very wealthy and poor people as well.

 Glasgow is a somewhat ethnically-diverse city.
 The people who call Glasgow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glasgow residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Glasgow include Irish, German, Scottish, and French .

 The most common language spoken in Glasgow is English.
 Other important languages spoken here include Spanish and Italian.